Shona people: Religion

-Shona Religion
+Shona religion

-The traditional religion of Shona people is centred on Mwari (God), also known as Musikavanhu (Creator of man/people) or Nyadenga (one who lives high up).
-God communicates with his people on earth directly or through chosen holy people.
+The traditional religion of the Shona people is centred on Mwari (God), also known as Musikavanhu (Creator of man/people) or Nyadenga (one who lives high up).
+God communicates with his people on earth directly or through chosen family members in each family believed to be holy.
 At times God uses natural phenomena and the environment to communicate with his people.
-Some of the chosen people have powers to prophecy, heal and bless.
+Some of the chosen people have powers to prophesy, heal and bless.
 People can also communicate with God directly through prayer.
 Deaths are not losses but a promotion to the stage where they can represent the living through the clan spirits.
-When someone dies, according to Shona religion, they join the spiritual world.
+When someone dies, according to the Shona religion, they join the spiritual world.
 In the spiritual world, they can enjoy their afterlife or become bad spirits.
-No one wants to be a bad spirit, so during life, people are guided by a culture of unhu so that when they die, they enjoy their afterlife.
+No one wants to be a bad spirit, so during life, people are guided by a culture of Unhu so that when they die, they enjoy their afterlife.
 The Bira ceremony, which often lasts all night, summons spirits for guidance and intercession.
-Shona religion teaches that the only ones who can communicate with both the living and God are the ancestral spirits, or dzavadzimu.
+Shona religion teaches that the only ones who can communicate with both the living and God are the ancestral spirits or Dzavadzimu.
 Historically, colonialists and anthropologists wanted to undermine the Shona religion in favour of Christianity.
 Initially, they stated that Shona did not have a God.
 They denigrated the way the Shona had communicated with their God Mwari, the Shona way of worship, and chosen people among the Shona.
 The chosen people were treated as unholy and Shona prayer was labelled as pagan.
 When compared with Christianity, the Shona religious perspective of afterlife, holiness, worship and rules of life (unhu) are similar.

-Religious affiliation of Shona Peoples
+Religious affiliation of Shona peoples

 Although sixty to eighty percent of the Shona people follow Christianity, Shona traditional religious beliefs are still present across the country.
 A small number of the population practice the Muslim faith, often brought about by immigrants from predominantly Malawi who practice Islam.
 There is also a small population of Jews.